- Province: Western Cape

 - Municipality: Saldanha Bay

-This town was established in 1875 and is the transportation and commercial centre of the West Coast.
+It was established in 1875 and is the transportation and commercial centre of the West Coast.
 Vrede is Afrikaans for peace.
 The town was originally established by the Dutch reformed church to serve the surrounding community.
+The town is built on a hill, which boasts some large granite rocks.

-The Agterbaai, as Vredenburg was known, did not have a church the closest one was at Hopefield which was about six hours drive by horse and cart.
+The Agterbaai, as Vredenburg was known, did not originally have a church, and the closest one was at Hopefield, which was about a six-hour drive by horse and cart.
 The Dutch Reformed Church established a congregation here in 1875.
 The church building was inaugurated that year.
 A piece of land on the farm Twisfontein was acquired for this purpose.
+The cornerstone was laid on 22 January 1872 by dominee Neethling.
+On 15 September 1875, the church was inaugurated, and the town’s name changed to Vredenburg.
+The church is the oldest building in Vredenburg.

-In 1880 the first school was built in the town and after the water pipeline was built after World War II, not only the town but the entire region experienced a boom.
+In 1880, the first school was built in the town, and after the water pipeline was built post World War II, not only the town but the entire region experienced a boom.

-The license plate prefix for Vredenberg is CFG and the postal code for Vredenberg is 7380
+The license plate prefix for Vredenberg is CFG, and the postal code for is 7380

 - Monument in Church Street

-- Witteklip, just outside the town a rock with a massive opening through the middle of it.
+- Witteklip, just outside the town, is a rock with a massive opening through the middle of it.

 Useful Numbers